DiscoverAtlanta.com homepage

 Serving innovative and inspired flavors and combinations, Sweet-Stack Creamery is a dessert bar that creates one-of-a-kind ice cream and cookie or doughnut sandwiches.
 Try them on their own or sandwiched between cookies or doughnuts and rolled in a variety of toppings.
 Vegan options are available.

-See more of Atlanta’s tasty restaurant options here.
+See more of Atlanta’s tasty restaurant options and support more of Atlanta’s Black-owned businesses.

 Discover More